ietf-wg-dnsop/wg-materials/interim-2022-dnsop-01/dnsop-interim-2022-01-minutes.md

 three issues

-- operator be required to serve bootstrapping issues for all domains?
+* Issue 1: operator be required to serve bootstrapping issues for all domains?

-Ben Schwartz: Should not be required and wrong technically
+Ben Schwartz(BS): Should not be required and wrong technically

+Peter Thomassen(PT): maybe a political requirement

 Wes Hardaker: Should not unless we have a good reason

+BS: Do all nameserver operators of a zone must participate?

+PT: Only needed for the first time.
+If domain is insecure and multi provider, draft currently says all name servers serve bootstrapping records.

-- do we need an IANA action?
+* Issue 2: do we need an IANA action?

+Benno: Many +1 in chat to IANA action.

-- Delegations within a bootstrapping zone
+* Issue 3: Delegations within a bootstrapping zone

-- Tuple with (name, RRType)

-  - Solution Options
+Solution Options

-    - different record type
+    1. different record type
-    - hashed naming scheme (ruled out)
+    2. hashed naming scheme (ruled out)
-    - bootstrap under _dsauth
+    3. bootstrap under \_dsauth
-    - disallow CDS/CDNSKEY usage for subzone rollover
+    4. disallow CDS/CDNSKEY usage for subzone rollover
-    - disallow zone cuts underneath _dsauth
+    5. disallow zone cuts underneath \_dsauth
-    - underscore prefix for actual signal
+    6.  underscore prefix for actual signal

-Peter van Dijk:  How would you know if something is the leaf domain or not?
+Peter van Dijk:  for No 3 - How would you know if something is the leaf domain or not?

-Ben: Can't rollover these domains unless bootstrapping
+BS: can we say records carry both semantics?
+Can we demand they are the same?

+PT: They will have different cds records

 John Levine: Corner Case but leans toward #5

-Peter: people think of #6 ?
+PT: people think of #6 ?

+PT: Easy to add new record types

-Nils: Ben's comment from chat - #6 needs it's own #5
+Nils: Ben's comment from chat - #6 needs it's own #5, strong argument.

 Warren Kumari: Burning code points using #1.

+Roger Murray: Will differences between 1 and 6 affect the scanning.
-Roger Murray: Personally like #1, but maybe sending more queries.
+Personally like #1, but maybe sending more queries.

 ```